reekKiE/CompleteSuicideManual-En/English/chapter_2.md

 However, even though it happened twenty years ago, the Red Army cadres believing that they could start a communist revolution is a far crazier thing than their killing of twelve of their own members.

-## Case Study 6: Woman rescued from hanging in psychiatric hospital
+## Case study 6: Woman rescued from hanging in psychiatric hospital

 May 17, 1982, 4:45 pm.
 In a mental hospital, a woman who was hospitalized fell into a state of excitement and shouted, "Kill me!" and was sent to the protection room.
 Forty minutes later, at 5:25, she climbed onto the window pane covered with several quilts and hung herself with a towel.
 When she was discovered, her breathing and heart had stopped.
 She was rescued and given artificial respiration and cardiotonic drugs.
 Five minutes later, spontaneous respiration and a weak pulse appeared.
 Despite this, she was unconscious for two whole days, and finally responded to the stimulation on the third day.
 She regained consciousness on the fourth day, could eat and drink fluids after a week, started "self-recovery training" on the second week, and was able to live in a group life with other patients after another two weeks.
 However, her memory has declined, lost her former enthusiasm.
 She always hid behind others, and became more dependent on her caregiver.